Yuribenjamin/Mockup-portfolio/README.md

 # Mockup-portfolio

 Second Project in Google Developer Scholarship.
-Small project passed on Html, Css, responsive media queries, compatible with all devices, include bootstrap,The project contain my photo and my facebook, linkedin, gihub acoount and also my mail, this edition cannot be upgraded, it's for educational purpose, otherwise i will make new and powerful website for work purpose.
+Small project passed on Html, Css, responsive media queries, compatible with all devices, include bootstrap,The project contain my photo and my facebook, linkedin, github acoount and also my mail, this edition cannot be upgraded, it's for educational purpose, otherwise i will make new and powerful website for work purpose.

 ## Contribute